stormchaserroleplaying/stormchaserRPG/Classes/Expert/Bard/index.md

 ### Magical Secrets
 *Prerequisite:* Jack of All Trades<br>
 You have plundered magical knowledge from a wide spectrum of disciplines.
 Your bard talents grant you [spell points](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/WhatisaSpell/SpellPoints/) as though you were a mage and your spellcasting ability is Intelligence.
-Choose two cantrips or spells of a spell level that you can cast.
-You know these two spells.
+Choose one cantrip and two spells of a spell level that you can cast.
+You know these spells.

-You may take this talent up to three times.
+You may take this talent up to five times.

 ### Virtuoso
 *Prerequisite:* 19 Other Bard Talents<br>